stackblitz/core/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### **Description of Bug**
-Provide a concise description of your bug.
+Provide a concise description of your bug and your project link (if applicable).

 ### **Steps to Reproduce**